Anti-Müllerian hormone: Embryogenesis

 Phylogenetically, the amh gene first appears among cartilaginous fishes in line with the appearance of paired Müllerian ducts.
 In teleost fishes, there is no Müllerian duct, as male and female both develop gonoducts as a posterior extension of the gonads.
 Despite this, amh is expressed.
 During embryo development, the undifferentiated gonads express amh expression at low and equal levels for both sexes.
 Later, in males, amh expression increases and remains high during and after puberty in adults.
 In the female chicken embryo, the right duct and the right gonad regresses, both mediated by AMH, but the left duct remains, likely protected by estrogen.

 Ovarian

 AMH is produced by granulosa cells from pre-antral and antral follicles, restricting expression to growing follicles, until they have reached the size and differentiation state at which they are selected for dominance by the action of pituitary FSH.
 Ovarian AMH expression has been observed as early as 36 weeks' gestation in the humans' fetus.
 AMH expression is greatest in the recruitment stage of folliculogenesis, in the preantral and small antral follicles.
 This expression diminishes as follicles develop and enter selection stage, upon which FSH expression increases.
-Some authorities suggest it is a measure of certain aspects of ovarian function, useful in assessing conditions such as polycystic ovary syndrome and premature ovarian failure.
+Some authorities suggest it is a measure of certain aspects of ovarian function, useful in assessing conditions such as polyendocrine metabolic ovarian syndrome and premature ovarian failure.